msg-byu/symlib/README.md

 # symlib
 Symmetry-related routines for cluster expansion and other codes that rely on symmetries of lattices and crystals.
 This code was started by GLWH in 1999 with help from Harold Stokes (Mr. Isotropy, see [iso.byu.edu](http://iso.byu.edu/iso/isodistort.php)).
-It now includes a number of numerical and combinatorial routines that have been useful in developing uncle.
+It now includes a number of numerical and combinatorial routines that have been useful in developing UNCLE (the Unversal CLuster Expansion code).
 The [enum project](https://github.com/glwhart/enum4) also relies on this library.

 ## Compiling `symlib`

 `symlib` ships with a Makefile in the `src/` directory.
 Although it has several rules for different use cases, for a quickstart, just type:

 ```
 cd src/
 make F90=[gfortran|ifort]
 ```

-This will generate libraries `libutils.a libsym.a libcomparestructs.a librational.a libcombinatorics.a`.
+This will generate libraries `libutils.a libsym.a libcomparestructs.a librational.a
+libcombinatorics.a`.
 For API references on these libraries (which have to still be generated using `fortpy`), check out the wiki page.

 ## Running the Unit Tests

 `symlib` is ~10% unit tested.
 Tests can be run using [fortpy](https://github.com/rosenbrockc/fortpy).
 We recommend using a virtualenv to run all the unit tests.

 ```
 pip install fortpy